Jennifer Darrah, Faculty, Department of Sociology, UH Mānoa

 Background

-I am an urban and community sociologist with interests in race, ethnicity, identity, and inequality.
-My work is motivated by an appreciation for how place—land, neighborhood, community, or home—grounds community, culture, well-being, opportunity, and empowerment.
-I care about the politics and inequalities that shape places and afford access to quality homes and communities.
-I pay attention to how racism, colonialism, and ethnic inequality influence urban processes, and to the resistances against these structures.
+I am an urban and community sociologist with interests in race, ethnicity, indigeneity, identity, and inequality.
+My work is motivated by an appreciation for how place—land, neighborhood, community, or home—grounds community, cultural meaning, well-being, socio-economic opportunity and political empowerment.
+I care about the politics and inequalities that confer the power to shape places, or afford access to quality homes and communities.
+I pay close attention to connections between race and place: for example, how racism, colonialism, and ethnic inequality structure urban processes, as well as the resistances that push back on such structures.
+I offer courses in urban sociology, racism and ethnicity in Hawaiʻi, and sociological theory.
 My sociological interests flow from my upbringing on the island of Oʻahu.
-Before joining UH, I was a post-doctoral researcher at Johns Hopkins University where I received training in cutting-edge qualitative approaches to the study of neighborhoods and poverty.
+I love the students and community at UH Mānoa, and I am also excited to be a faculty affiliate with the Departments of Urban and Regional Planning and Ethnic Studies.
+Before joining UH, I worked as a post-doctoral research associate at Johns Hopkins University’s Poverty and Inequality Research Lab and received training there in cutting-edge qualitative approaches to the study of neighborhoods and poverty.
+Previously, I also taught in the Social Studies program at Harvard University.
+My work has been funded by the National Science Foundation, the MacArthur and Casey Foundations, and other local foundations and agencies.

 Education